Adapters

 - Error handling and retry behavior with simulated failures.

-At a minimum, review existing adapter test suites for reference patterns and ensure every adapter proves the same core behaviours.
+At a minimum, review existing adapter test suites for reference patterns and verify every adapter proves the same core behaviours.

 HTTP client integration coverage

-- Happy paths – fetch a representative public resource (e.g., instruments or mark price) and ensure the response is converted into Nautilus domain models.
+- Happy paths – fetch a representative public resource (e.g., instruments or mark price) and verify the response is converted into Nautilus domain models.

 - Credential guard – call a private endpoint without credentials and assert a structured error; repeat with credentials to prove success.